sanskrit/raw_etexts_english/blogs/manasataramgini/2008/02/2008-02-13_thinking-of-kshemendra.md

 KK 2.10-11
 Aloka patra-lekhyAdau goShThI-prahasanaj\~natA |
-prekShA prANi-svabhavAnAM samudra-adristhitIkShaNaM ||
+prekShA prANi-svabhavAnAM samudra-adristhitIkShaNam ||

 He \[the aspiring kavi\] should examine the form of leaves and their veins, know how to make people laugh, study the behavior of living organisms and observe the features of oceans and mountains.

-ravIndu-tArA-kalanaM sarvartu-pari-bhAvanaM |
+ravIndu-tArA-kalanaM sarvartu-pari-bhAvanam |
-jana-saMghaabhigamanaM desha-bhAShopajIvanaM ||
+jana-saMghaabhigamanaM desha-bhAShopajIvanam ||

 The motion of the sun, moon and stars and all the seasons he should closely contemplate on.
 He should move among different peoples and